rabi92/airppt-parser/README.md

 Powerpoint stores information in a series of complex XML mappings.
 Checkout the [OpenXML Spec](https://www.ecma-international.org/news/TC45_current_work/OpenXML%20White%20Paper.pdf) to get an idea of how [complex](http://officeopenxml.com/anatomyofOOXML-pptx.php) it really is.

-The parser reads a Powerpoint file and parses it to a standardized JSON object.
+The parser reads a extracted Powerpoint file and parses it to a standardized JSON object.
 The JSON object returned is defined as a `PowerPointElement`.
+To extract the powerpoint, change its extension from `.pptx` to `.zip` and then extract it.
+Give path to that extracted folder.

 After utilizing the parser, we can pass it on to the [renderer module](https://github.com/rabi92/airppt-renderer#readme) to generate clean HTML/CSS, or you could use the object as you wish in your own application.

+_Note: this renderer module is not being updated with the updates on this parser.
+We use our own renderer, which uses handlebars, and we define the templates in the [handlebars](https://handlebarsjs.com/) based on the `Powerpoint Element` structure that we get from this parser._

 ## Usage